Robert Park (American football): Career

 Beginning in 1929 and continuing until his death, Park spent his summers pastoring at the Reformed Presbyterian congregation in Cornwallis, Nova Scotia.

 Family

-Park was born into an Irish family: his father and mother were natives of County Tyrone and County Cavan respectively.
-Park married the former Emma Dodd on July 23, 1907 while teaching at the Arkansas Military Academy in Little Rock, between his college and seminary careers; with her, he had three sons: Robert, David, and James.
-After her death in Beaver Falls in 1939, he married the former Jennie Hayes on December 31 1940, by whom he had two more sons: John and Eric.
+Park was born into an Irish family.
+His father and mother were natives of County Tyrone and County Cavan respectively.
+Park married the late Emma Dodd on July 23, 1907 while teaching at the Arkansas Military Academy in Little Rock, between his college and seminary careers.
+He had three sons with her, Robert, David, and James.
+After her death in Beaver Falls in 1939, he married the late Jennie Hayes on December 31 1940, by whom he had two more sons, John and Eric.
 They were married until his death in Beaver Falls on November 22, 1961.
 Park is buried in Syracuse.